cmelab/getting-started/wiki/pages/Accounts_for_computer_clusters.md

 * Request accounts by emailing BSU Research Computing <researchcomputing@boisestate.edu>

 # How to access Clusters #
 Type the following command into your command line when trying to login to a cluster.
 Once you type the command you will be prompted to enter your password.
+To connect without needing to enter this password every time check out how to [setup an ssh key](Setting_Up_an_SSH_key.md).

 For Fry:
 ssh username@fry.boisestate.edu